decalage2/oletools/README.md

 The recommended way to download and install/update the **latest stable release** of oletools is to use [pip](https://pip.pypa.io/en/stable/installing/):

-- On Linux/Mac: `sudo -H pip install -U oletools`
+- On Linux/Mac: `sudo -H pip install -U oletools[full]`
-- On Windows: `pip install -U oletools`
+- On Windows: `pip install -U oletools[full]`

 This should automatically create command-line scripts to run each tool from any directory: `olevba`, `mraptor`, `rtfobj`, etc.

+The keyword `[full]` means that all optional dependencies will be installed, such as XLMMacroDeobfuscator.
+If you prefer a lighter version without optional dependencies, just remove `[full]` from the command line.

 To get the **latest development version** instead: